ThatChemical5117/dotfiles/README.md

 ### Wayland-scripts

 These scripts can are used in waybar and hyprland to control certian programs or parts of the system.
 Dependencies are listed in each file

+Place the folder or files into your path to use them. otherwise modify the rest of the dotfiles to not use them.